-Ringkjøbing is a full-service bank, with a total of 15 branches including the headquarter, and around 270 full-time employees at year-end 2008.
+Ringkjøbing is a full-service bank, with a total of 14 branches including the headquarter, and 265 full-time employees at end-Q1 2009.
 The bank's core operations can be divided into following two business areas:

-(i) Banking in the local area of central and western Jutland, for which it serves private and business customers, and banking in the central Jutland towns of Herning, Holstebro and Viborg, where it serves private customers and, to a lesser extent, business customers.

-(ii) Banking in niche areas concentrating on financing of wind turbines, private banking/asset management, financing doctors in private practices, first-priority financing of lending properties, primarily in Germany, and financing purchases of vacation homes, outside Denmark.
+- (i) Banking in the local area of central and western Jutland, for which it serves private and business customers, and banking in the central Jutland towns of Herning, Holstebro and Viborg, where it serves private customers and, to a lesser extent, business customers. - (ii) Banking in niche areas concentrating on financing of wind turbines, private banking/asset management, financing doctors in private practices, first-priority financing of lending properties, primarily in Germany, and financing purchases of vacation homes, outside Denmark.